 "Yes, Dylis," Glaw said, before giving a laugh.
 "Of course, I never told you about her!
 Sorry, that must have been confusing."

 The smile stayed on Glaw's lips and he sped up his steps.
-Lykos kept pace with him.
+Lykos did as well.
 "She's my sister; older sister by three years," Glaw said, words flowing from his mouth with ease.
 "You'll like each other.
 She might be a bit gruff at first, us soldiers you know, but she's very kind and just.
 She'll get over the whole 'you being a demon'-thing the moment I introduce you as my rescuer."

 "I am relieved to hear."
 That serene, polite smile had wormed its way back onto Lykos' face and Glaw had to roll his eyes at the sight.

 Lykos gave a low chuckle.
-"I am sure she is a fierce warrior, whom I shall have to thread very carefully around.
+"I am sure she is a fierce warrior, whom I shall have to tread very carefully around.
 Never fear, I shall endeavor to not provoke her anger."

 "One," Lykos said, amusement shining in his eyes.
 "What are those rocks?
 They don't look like they belong here."

-Lifting both of his eyebrows, Glaw followed Lykos' gaze to three rocks that reached about as high as his waist.
+Raising both of his eyebrows, Glaw followed Lykos' gaze to three rocks that reached about as high as his waist.
 They stood gathered together at what looked to have been an old crossroad.
-The two roads that forked from the one they were traveling where little more than faded marks under the grass.
+The two roads that forked from the one they were traveling were little more than faded marks under the grass.